nav-inc/envcfg/README.md

     // Bar 321
     // Refresh Interval 2h30m0s

-Note a couple things about that example:
-- envcfg already knows about Go's built-in types like `int`, `string`, etc.  You don't need to tell it how to turn "123" into the `int` field on your config struct.
-- It also knows how to turn a duration string into a time.Duration.  envcfg doesn't have built-in parsers for all standard library types yet, but feel free to make a ticket if there's one you'd like to see added.
-- If your struct has a type that envcfg doesn't know how to convert to, you can tell it.
-In the example above we register a function that takes a `DATABASE_URL` and turns it into a connection to a Postgres database.
+## Built-in Supported Types

+As noted in the comments in the above example, envcfg already knows how to parse strings into many of the types built in to Go or its standard library.
+Here's the complete list:

+    int
+    bool
+    string
+    float32
+    float64
+    int8
+    int16
+    int32
+    int64
+    uint
+    uint8
+    uint16
+    uint32
+    uint64
+    time.Duration
+    time.Time
+    *url.URL
+    net.IP
+    net.HardwareAddr
+    *mail.Address
+    []*mail.Address
+    *template.Template

+## Parsing Other Types

+If your struct has a field of some other type, you can tell envcfg how to parse a string into it by registering your own parser function (as done for `*sql.DB` in the example above).
 You can register parsers for struct types, pointers to struct types, arrays, and custom types like `type MyInt int`.

+## Using a Map Instead of Environment Variables

 If you want to provide your own map of values instead of reading environment variables, there's also a envcfg.LoadFromMap function that will accept your own `map[string]string`.